sohebakhter/SAB-Healthcare-System-Backend/README.md

-# PH Healthcare System — Backend
+# SAB Healthcare System — Backend

 REST API for a doctor-appointment platform: patients book consultations, doctors run them, admins manage the platform.
 This repo is the backend only.